ZeroDayDoom/GNR_401-Image-Processing/README.md

 ## Project summary

 This repository contains an implementation of fundamental image processing and enhancement algorithms applied to a hyperspectral image cube (Indian Pines).
-All core image-processing algorithms were implemented from scratch (no library functions used for the core transforms), as required by the project brief. :contentReference[oaicite:0]{index=0}
+All core image-processing algorithms were implemented from scratch (no library functions used for the core transforms), as required by the project brief. :contentReference

 Implemented algorithms:
 - Log transform